RaymondBalise/rUM/README.md

 rUM includes:

 + A research project template.
-It creates a new RStudio project that has an analysis R markdown file with tidyverse and conflicted.
+It creates a new RStudio project that has your choice of an `analysis.qmd` Quarto file or `analysis.Rmd` R markdown file with tidyverse and conflicted.
-+ R Markdown templates which include they YAML header and start up blocks that load the tidyverse and conflicted packages.
++ Quarto and R Markdown templates which include they YAML header and start up blocks that load the tidyverse and conflicted packages.

 The plan is to add UM thesis and dissertation Markdown templates.

 ## How to I add rUM?

-First you need to install `quarto` from [here](https://quarto.org/docs/get-started/).
+First you need to install `Quarto` from [here](https://quarto.org/docs/get-started/).

 Then you should run this in the console of RStudio: